Devlight/NavigationTabBar/README.md

  - title mode:

      allows you to handle mode of the model title show.
 Can show all or only active.

+ - scale mode:

+     allows you to handle mode of the model icon and title scale.

  - badge position: